JiaZhao-Lin/CMSTrees/README.md

 process.HcalTPGCoderULUT.FG_HF_thresholds = cms.vuint32(14, 19)
 process.GlobalTag.toGet.extend([cms.PSet(record = cms.string('L1TUtmTriggerMenuRcd'), tag = cms.string('L1Menu_CollisionsHeavyIons2022_v1_1_0-d1_xml'))])
 `
 1. do some local test by executing `cmsRun step1_STARlight_LHE_GenSim_cfg.py`, `cmsRun step2_STARlight_Digi_cfg.py`, and `cmsRun step3_STARlight_Reco_cfg.py` for GENSIM, DIGIRAW, and RECO steps, respectively.

 ## 3. Submit crab job
+1. `crab submit crabConfig_STARlight_GenSim.py` and copy the directory after the "OutputDirectory" output message
+1. `./getFileList.sh OutputDirectory fileList/CohJpsi_100k_GenSim.txt` OutputDirectory is the file directory output by GenSim step. the second command is the output file list text file. the file list is to be read by the next crab job as the input file list.
+1. `crab submit crabConfig_STARlight_Digi.py`
+1. `./getFileList.sh OutputDirectory fileList/CohJpsi_100k_Digi.txt`
+1. `crab submit crabConfig_STARlight_Reco.py`
+1. `./getFileList.sh OutputDirectory fileList/CohJpsi_100k_Reco.txt`

+# $\phi$ CMS Simulation
+## 1. Set up CMS environment
+1. In lxplus work area (In general, the exactly same CMSSW package as that in official real data production should be used.)
+Do `cmsrel CMSSW_13_2_X`.
+Only needs to be done once
+1. `cd CMSSW_13_2_X/src` and `cmsenv`
+1. execute `scram b -j 8`

+## 2. Run CMS Simulation
+**NOTE: Please edit the python file under the Configureation directory since there might have some acceptance cuts and energy setting**
+1. execute `./genPythonCfg_cmsDriver.sh` to generate the python configration files for GENSIM(mc_step1), DIGIRAW(mc_step2), and RECO(mc_step3).
+One can replace the lhe file right after '--filein' by a new generated LHE file.
+1. move these three python files (step*.py) to 'submitJob' directory and 'cd submitJob'
+1. do some local test by executing `cmsRun step1_STARlight_LHE_GenSim_cfg.py`, `cmsRun step2_STARlight_Digi_cfg.py`, and `cmsRun step3_STARlight_Reco_cfg.py` for GENSIM, DIGIRAW, and RECO steps, respectively.

+## 3. Submit crab job